 One of the things my scubee Jo wished for was a blacksmith’s crafting station for her medieval game, which made me squee with delight

 because I am ever so slightly insane.
-So I promptly extracted the blacksmith’s anvil from TSM, tweaked the textures some, and turned it into a crafting station anvil where your medieval smiths can make… robots?
+So I promptly extracted the blacksmith’s anvil from TSM, tweaked the textures a bit to make them look more TS2-y, and turned it into a crafting station anvil where your medieval smiths can make… robots?
 O_o Yeah, that didn’t make much sense to me, either – so I threw in some period-appropriate default replacements for the bots as well.
 The anvil is not a default replacement, though, it’s a stand-alone object.

 Since my scubee had all EPs installed and this was made for her, the anvil requires OFB and FT.
 I might make an OFB-only version later, but for now, you need both.